emmanuelmartinezs/PyBer_Analysis/README.md

-## Deliverable 3: A written report for the PyBer analysis
+## Deliverable 3: A written report for the PyBer Analysis
 ### The analysis should contain the following::

 1. **Overview of the analysis:** Explain the purpose of the new analysis.